ycvogt/my_portfolio/posts/ml_classificationtext.md

     print('Accuracy: %.3f f1: %.3f'% (accuracy,f1))
 ```

-My model achieved an accuracy of 0.971 and an f1 score of 0.971 as well!
+My model achieved an accuracy of approx. 97% and an f1 score of approx. 0.97 as well!
 As a result, it can automatically (and quite accurately) classify a text of the BBC Archive as belonging into one of the five categories _business_, _entertainment_, _politics_, _sport_, _tech_.

 __References__: <br>
 [1] Dataset: https://www.kaggle.com/datasets/hgultekin/bbcnewsarchive (last accessed Sept.
 12, 2024).